mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

 Learning to be a system thinker is highly advantageous.

-> A system is better than a single element" and that "good design is the overall configuration of a product. — Dieter Rams
+> A system is better than a single element and that good design is the overall configuration of a product. — Dieter Rams

 > The source of all our problems today comes from the gap between how we think and now nature works. — Dee Hock